 What is Article 13?

 Article 13 is a provision in the EU Copyright Reform mandating that all content uploaded to the internet be monitored and potentially deleted if a likeness to existing copyrighted content is detected.
-This ruling will be voted on by the end of 2018, alongside with another one thousand amendments to the proposal to reform EU Copyright.
+EU lawmakers are negotiating the final text, which will go to an MEP vote at the end of the year.

 Find out more here.